vedantgattani/DEWPAT/README.md

 Use `--use_grad_only` to use the gradient image and `--use_grad_too` to compute the measures on *both* the original input and its gradient image.

+#### Alpha Channel Masking

+Most measures are able to account for the presence of an alpha channel mask.
+For instance, in most patch-based estimators, any patch with a masked pixel is ignored.
+The alpha channel can be ignored with the flag `--ignore_alpha`.

 ## Complexity Measures

 ### Pixel-wise discrete entropy